 The X-BOW® alters the traditional layout of trawler vessel arrangements, and leads to better placement of crew, factory and cargo.
 The factory is placed on two decks, while all the accommodation is assembled centrally in the ship.
 Due to the X-BOW hull line, the fore ship will be efficiently exploited.
 Ships carrying the X-BOW feature also have less vibrations and pitching, which help to improve the working environment on board and reduce noise in the sea.

 The design includes the latest technology to improve performance and reduce the environmental impact.
 The vessels in the series have an effective hybrid system which combines batteries with diesel-electric and diesel-mechanical propulsion.
 Both the hull and the technology are designed for fuel efficiency, and a built ship will operate with little noise and will comply to the requirements of the DNV SILENT F notation.

 The X-BOW® hull increases the loading capacity and operability, minimises movements and reduces wear and tear on hull and equipment as well as reducing the fuel consumption.

 ULSTEIN is a group of companies offering a wide range of ship designs, shipbuilding, equipment packages and maritime solutions.
-The X-BOW® hull line design is a patented innovation by ULSTEIN.
+The X-BOW® hull line design is an innovation by ULSTEIN.
 The company is headquartered in Ulsteinvik, Norway.